Last updated on May 11, 2026

 #7.
 Sun Titan

-Sun Titan is similar to Reveillark in certain combos, but it offers better generic reanimation for white decks.
+Sun Titan, one of the best giants in MTG and among the very best white creatures, is similar to Reveillark in certain combos, but it offers better generic reanimation for white decks.
 It’s as great a staple in mono-white hatebears/stax decks as a way to replenish your board and return the right stax piece for the problem when played.

 #6.
 Eerie Ultimatum

-Here’s a total tank of a card, Eerie Ultimatum.
+Here’s one amazing Abzan card, Eerie Ultimatum.
 It’s a whopping 7-mana sorcery with a lot of different pips, but its effect of returning any number of permanents with different names from your graveyard to the battlefield is unparalleled.

 This ultimatum can obviously have easy combo potential with graveyard decks, especially with effects from cards like Entomb, but it works well in essentially any permanent-based deck.

 Karmic Guide makes up for what it lacks in generic reanimation potential with its incredible functionality in combos.
-It comes in at that crucial 5-mana slot for Birthing Pod combos, but it doesn’t have any limits in what it can reanimate.
+It comes in at that crucial 5-mana slot for Birthing Pod combos, and it doesn’t have any limits in what it can reanimate.
+Echo‘s barely a downside here, since reanimation decks and flicker decks can work around it easily.

 #1.
 Reanimate

-The best way to get a payoff for reanimation is reanimating something incredibly powerful and ahead of when it should normally enter play.
+The best way to pay off reanimation is bringing back something incredibly powerful ahead of when it should normally enter play.
 Reanimating is all about getting more out of the spell than what you put into it.

 How Do Reanimation Cards Work?